elixir-europe-training/Learning-Paths-Handbook/docs/index.md

     1. basic principles of education and curriculum development
     2. familiarity with instructional design frameworks
-    3. general understanding of the subject matter or domain for which Learning Paths will be developed
+    3. general understanding of the subject matter or domain for which Learning Paths will be developed.

     </br>